Skip to content

 Audit Trails vs Observability: Why Both Matter in Modern Systems

+Audit trails and observability logs often get confused, but they solve very different problems.
 Both are important.
 Both record information.
-But one is designed for incident response and operational awareness, while the other is designed for legal accountability, compliance, and forensic truth.
+But one is designed for _incident response and operational awareness_, while the other is designed for _legal accountability, compliance, and forensic truth_.

 In this article, we break down the differences across security, architecture, compliance, and engineering workflow, and explain why modern systems need both.